le-mich/asus-health-charging/README.md

 for restore on startup.

 This command will test the nuber used, values must be between 15 and 100 (included).

-This is because LiPo batteries suffer when discharged too much, and because _I'm opinionated_.
+The lower bound is because LiPo batteries suffer when discharged too much, and because _I'm opinionated_.

 ### __--restore__
-__If__ you have systemd the provided Unit file, once enabled,will restore the last session automatically.
+__If__ you have systemd, the provided Unit file once enabled will restore the last session automatically, once enabled.

 At startup it will run once and return.
 It is then possible to change threshold freely.

 If you don't use systemd or want to use a different method to restore the charge limit you can use
 ```
-sudo asus-health-charging --restore
+$ sudo asus-health-charging --restore
 ```

 ### __--current__